TeamViewer Pre-Requisites

 Activation Script:

 The script in this case is installing the PKG.
-Note the script allows the specifying of the 'choices.xml' file when ran.
+Note that the script allows the specification of the 'choices.xml' file when executed.

 #!/bin/zsh